 See here for the bank's sustainabilty webpage.
 In Autumn 2017, according to the DZ Bank website, the bank's "Board of Managing Directors resolved to reject all new future requests for project finance for coal-fired power stations."

 The Equator Principles are a voluntary commitment of banks to try to avoid or minimise the social, environmental and human rights impact of projects they finance.
 For more information on the Equator Principles see their website here and the campaign page of BankTrack here.

 The Equator Principles exist already since 2003.
 DZ Bank adopted the Equator Principles in 2013.

 Reporting on the Equator Principles

-DZ Bank reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+DZ Bank must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 DZ Bank is involved in financing the following Equator Principles projects that BankTrack considers controversial.